comphilip/koreader-wiki/Installation-on-Kindle-devices.md

+## Supported Devices
+Koreader can be installed on all Kindle devices; however, certain features are currently unavailable on non-touch devices such as the Kindle4 (NT) and earlier.
+See [Issue 1898](https://github.com/koreader/koreader/issues/1898).

 ## Installation
 Besides the reader itself, you will also need to install a launcher.
 For that purpose, you can use KPVBooklet or KUAL, or even both.